 The advantages of quality are not limited to the United States.

 In fact, with the exception of a challenging ten- and fifteen-year period in the Japan Quality Stocks, quality tended to outperform around the world—especially over longer periods.
-And it tended to provide higher Sharpe ratios as well.

 THE FUTURE OF DIVIDENDS

 Not only do some of the dividend growth ETFs fail to look at quality factors, they also tend to use backward-looking screens that require a history of 10, 20 or even 25 years of dividend growth before they can be eligible for inclusion.

 While this may sound like a good idea, we believe that investors desire today’s highest dividend payers, rather than those from a decade ago or more.

 Dividends have been growing at an incredible pace in recent years, with the technology industry leading the pack.
 But ETFs that utilize backward-looking screens will not include these dividend leaders, possibly for many years.
 Consider that:

 - The U.S. Dividend Stream® hit a record high of $481.15 billion on November 30, 2017.

 - Technology firms have been the greatest contributors to dividend growth over the past 10 years—accounting for more than 27% of the increase in dividends between November 30, 2007, and November 30, 2017.